rbutt15/Beech/README.md

 # Beech
-Beech is a CMS-like system that presents xml files in html
+Beech is a CMS-like system that presents XML files in HTML using XLST

+# XML Elements
+Beech uses the following elements:
+<headline>, <author>, <date>, <body>

+In the future, I hope to add a backend UI and more elements.
+But let's just keep things simple for now!